dymackenzie/wordbound/docs/Game_Specification.md

   - API:
     - func extend(time: float) -> void
     - func collapse() -> void
+    - func has_enemies_inside() -> bool
+    - func get_enemies_inside() -> Array
   - Signals:
     - signal aura_started()
     - signal aura_failed()
     - signal aura_extended(additional_time: float)

+Design note: the Aura component can be used as both a passive detection mechanic (starts a TypingChallenge when enemies enter) and an actively-operated kill-aura triggered by the player pressing Enter.
+Use configuration flags (e.g., `auto_trigger_on_enter`) to choose behaviour per enemy type or per difficulty.

 5.3 Enemy system